-A lot of women consider Bioidentical Hormone Replacement Therapy upon approaching menopause.
-BHRT can be very effective in relieving common menopausal symptoms such as hot flushes, night sweats, and sensible joints.
+A lot of women consider Hormone Replacement Therapy upon approaching menopause.
+HRT may help relieve common menopausal symptoms such as hot flushes, night sweats, and sensible joints.
 It can also be helpful with combating bone mass loss and reducing the risk of osteoporosis.
-So if you’re already taking BHRT to control typical menopause symptoms, you’re already a step ahead in keeping your bones strong.
+So if you’re already taking HRT to control typical menopause symptoms, you’re already a step ahead in keeping your bones strong.

 A healthy diet will help fortify your bones before, during, and after menopause.
 There must be two primarily focuses in your diet – calcium and vitamin D.

 - Green veggies,